mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 17 May 2025

-- The average temperature today is 15.18˚C,
+- The average temperature today is 15.88˚C,
-- With highs of 16.58˚C and lows of 14.18˚C,
+- With highs of 16.65˚C and lows of 14.97˚C,
-- It may feel like 14.29˚C with few clouds
+- It may feel like 14.99˚C with scattered clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 3.13m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 59%
+- The pressure is 1023hPa and humidity is 56%
 - The sun will rise at 04:11 and set at 19:57

 <!-- weather_marker ends -->